 Methods of Learning

-This programme promotes an approach to learning that engages students as active participants.
-This includes group work, role play, individual skills development, inquiry based learning, seminars and lectures.
-Students link academic learning to two supervised and assessed placement learning opportunities.
+This course promotes an approach to learning that actively engages you with key issues and themes within Social Work.
+Methods of learning used on this course include group work, role play, individual skills development, inquiry based learning, seminars and lectures.
+You will have the opportunity to incorporate your academic learning to two supervised and assessed placement learning opportunities.
 Over the two years you will experience a range of social work services and work with service users.

 Facilities and Special Features